saki4510t/UVCCamera/README.md

 project run on Android 3.1 yet.

 Add some modification to the library and new sample project named "USBCameraTest2".
 This new sample project demonstrate how to capture movie using frame data from UVC camera with MediaCodec and MediaMuxer.
-New sample requires Android 4.2(API>=18).
+New sample requires at least Android 4.3(API>=18).
 This limitation does not come from the library itself but from the limitation of MediaMuxer and MediaCodec#createInputSurface.

+Add new sample project named "USBCameraTest3"
+This new sample project demonstrate how to capture audio and movie simultaneously using frame data from UVC camera and internal mic with MediaCodec and MediaMuxer.
+This new sample includes still image capturing as png file.(you can easily change to save as jpeg) This sample also requires at least Android 4.3(API>=18).
+This limitation does not come from the library itself but from the limitation of MediaMuxer and MediaCodec#createInputSurface.

-The library still works on at least Android 3.1 or later(API >= 12) and recommended Android 4.0 or later (API >= 14).
+The library itself still works on at least Android 3.1 or later(API >= 12) and recommended Android 4.0 or later (API >= 14).